Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 Februari 2025 14.23.48 UTC
+- WIB: Jumat, 28 Februari 2025 15.31.03 UTC
-- WITA: Jumat, 28 Februari 2025 15.23.48 UTC
+- WITA: Jumat, 28 Februari 2025 16.31.03 UTC
-- WIT: Jumat, 28 Februari 2025 16.23.48 UTC
+- WIT: Jumat, 28 Februari 2025 17.31.03 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: inspirational
+Kategori: success